RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

-## Deployment of infrastructrure components
+## Deployment of infrastructure components
 This procedure is defined to provide an automated installation and configuration of RHPAM services on the AWS cloud.
 Installed components include:
 * RHPAM Business Central (v.
 7.9.1)